srImathE satakOpAya nama:

 - darkness to mask the visibility of objects

-- salt works (place where sea salt is made, also known as saltern) to have its water content increase/decrease based on in-flow and out-flow of sea waves
+- salt works (place where sea salt is made, also known as saltern) to have its water content increase/decrease based on high tide and low tide of sea waves

 - an oil-lamp to shine with slight breaks

 In this thiruvAimozhi, AzhwAr‘s distinction from iLaiyaperumAL (lakshmaNa) is highlighted.
 How so? lakshmaNa established that fish sustains itself in water.
-But AzhwAr feels that the fish, water and himself (everything) is sustained by bhagavAn‘s auspicious qualities.
-Just like when some one is in distress, they find others who are also in distress in the same matter, hug them and cry out with them to console themselves, parAnkusa nAyaki (AzhwAr) too, is seeing all the entities that are visible to her and cries out with them saying “we are going through same suffering”.
-Separation from bhagavAn is so difficult to handle even for animals, plants, etc., as stated in srI rAmAyaNam ayOdhyA kANdam 59.4 “…api vrukshA: parimlAnA:…” (Even the trees have dried up due to separation from srI rAma).
+But AzhwAr feels that the fish, water and himself (everything) are sustained by bhagavAn‘s auspicious qualities.
+Just like when people are in distress, they find others who are also in distress in the same matter, hug them and cry out with them to console themselves, parAnkusa nAyaki (AzhwAr) too, is seeing all the entities which are visible to her and cries out with them saying “we are going through the same suffering”.
+Separation from bhagavAn is so difficult to handle even for animals, plants etc., as stated in srI rAmAyaNam ayOdhyA kANdam 59.4 “…api vrukshA: parimlAnA:…” (Even the trees have dried up due to separation from srI rAma).
 As said in srI rAmAyaNam ayOdhyA kANdam 59.5 “upathapthOdhakA nadhya: palvalAni sarAmsi cha…” (even the rivers, ponds and streams became very hot and unapproachable due to the suffering in separation from srI rAma), water-bodies irrespective of being small or large, became unapproachable due their heat which was caused by separation from srI rAma.
-As stated in the same slOkam “parisushkapalAsAni vanAnyupavanAni cha“, even the forests and sub-forests became so hot due to anxiety out of separation from srI rAma.
+As stated in the same slOkam “parisushkapalAsAni vanAnyupavanAni cha“, even the forests and sub-forests became very hot due to anxiety out of separation from srI rAma.

-Like srI rAma did while in separation from sIthA as said in srI rAmAyaNam ayOdhyA kANdam 102.4 “sIthE mruthasthE svasura: pithrA hInOsi lakshmaNa” (Oh sIthA! your father-in-law passed away; Oh lakshmaNa! you have lost your father), AzhwAr too cries out for emperumAn [along with the objects he sees in the garden].
+Like srI rAma did upon hearing the death of his father, chakravarththy dhaSarath, as said in srI rAmAyaNam ayOdhyA kANdam 102.4 “sIthE mruthasthE svasura: pithrA hInOsi lakshmaNa” (Oh sIthA! your father-in-law passed away; Oh lakshmaNa! you have lost your father), AzhwAr too cries out for emperumAn [along with the objects he sees in the garden].

 Each pAsuram is discussed subsequently.